This information is for you if you are considering treatment for symptoms of the menopause.

 - Treatment options for the symptoms of the menopause include lifestyle changes, hormone replacement therapy (HRT) and alternative therapies.

-- If you wish to consider treatment, your healthcare professional should discuss
+- If you wish to consider treatment, your healthcare professional should discuss the benefits and risks of all the available options with you.

-The menopause is when you stop having your periods.
+Menopause is when you have not had a period for twelve months.
 It happens when your ovaries stop releasing eggs or your ovaries have been removed and the amount of estrogen hormone in your body falls.
-Most women in the UK have their menopause between the ages of 45 and 55 years, with the average age being 51 years.

 The most common symptoms are: